keedio/Scala-Sonar/README.md

 Scala-Sonar
 ===========================

-This is a simple programa in Scala language to test Scoverage Plugin for Sonar.
+Simple programm in Scala language to test Scoverage Plugin for Sonar.